 Although the study uses an integrated approach, it has some limitations.
 It depends on secondary data, which means small local differences in Red Panda distribution might not be fully captured.
 Some regional legal documents, such as state notifications on eco-sensitive zones, are not easily available in official records.
 The legal situation is also changing, as new amendments to the Wildlife Protection Act (2022) and draft rules under the Biodiversity Act could affect parts of the analysis in the future.
 Additionally, court judgments sometimes use different paragraph numbering in SCC and AIR reports, which requires careful comparison.
 Despite these challenges, the study maintains strong accuracy and reliability by cross-checking information from biological, legal, and institutional sources.
 All court cases were read in full using SCC Online and Manupatra, and paragraph-specific citations were linked with relevant legal provisions for detailed analysis.

-2.4 Analytical Framework Summary
+3.4 Analytical Framework Summary

-To summarise, the study applies the following conceptual framework:
+To summarize, the study applies the following conceptual framework: